realA10001986/Time-Circuits-Display/README.md

 ![APmode](img/apmode-car.png)

-When set in Car Mode, the TCD _always boots into AP-mode_, regardless of a configured WiFi network.
+When set in *Car Mode*, the TCD _always boots into AP-mode_, regardless of a configured WiFi network.
 Not attempting to connect to a network speeds up the boot process and allows other BTTFN-capable props to quickly connect to "TCD-AP".

-To enable *car mode*, type 991 followed by ENTER.
+To enable *Car Mode*, type 991 followed by ENTER.
 The TCD will reboot in AP mode.
 If a WiFi network to connect to is configured at that point, it is ignored; no connection attempt is made.

-To disable *car mode*, type 990 followed by ENTER.
+To disable *Car Mode*, type 990 followed by ENTER.
 The TCD will reboot and attempt to connect to a previously configured WiFi network.

-*Car mode* is persistent, i.e. it remains active (even across reboots and power-downs) until disabled.
+*Car Mode* is persistent, i.e. it remains active (even across reboots and power-downs) until disabled.

->Note that the TCD has no internet access while in car mode; this means that, unless a GPS receiver is present, it cannot update its clock automatically.
+>Note that the TCD has no internet access while in Car Mode; this means that, unless a GPS receiver is present, it cannot update its clock automatically.
 If the time runs off over time, you either need to quit Car Mode once in a while and allow the TCD connect to a internet-connected WiFi network (the iPhone's Personal Hotspot works fine), or to re-adjust time using the [keypad menu](#how-to-set-the-real-time-clock-rtc).

 ### Connecting props by wire